TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-queryindexing.md

 ## **Recommended Documents**

 [Indexing in Azure Cosmos DB - Overview](https://docs.microsoft.com/azure/cosmos-db/index-overview)
-<br>Explains how Azure Cosmos DB indexes data and how it uses indexes to improve query performance.
-We recommend reading that section before exploring how to customize indexing policies.
+<br>Learn how Azure Cosmos DB indexes data and how it uses indexes to improve query performance.
+We recommend reading this section before you explore how to customize indexing policies.

 [Indexing policies in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/index-policy)
 <br>In some situations, you may want to override this automatic behavior to better suit your requirements.
 You can customize a container's indexing policy by setting its indexing mode, and you can include or exclude property paths.